 If these metal surfaces happen to have contaminants on them like acids from gasoline and oil residue, even more corrosion can occur.
 While avoiding this issue may seem difficult, there are some steps drivers can take to avoid experiencing the negative effects of valve corrosion inside their engines.

-Regularly changing oil and air filters, avoiding low quality fuel sources, and taking care of any known issues could all be beneficial in helping preserve the condition of your valves over time.
+Regularly changing oil and air filters, avoiding low-quality fuel sources, and taking care of any known issues could all be beneficial in helping preserve the condition of your valves over time says Cars From Japan.

 3. Warping and fatigue caused by rapid changes in temperature or pressure

 Increased engine temperature can be incredibly detrimental to your vehicle’s performance, and one possible result is burnt valves.
 This is because increased engine temperature causes thermal stress on your valves, which can cause them to warp, weaken and even crack.